bastion-rs/blog/_posts/2020-02-01-writing-aws-lambda-functions-with-bastion.md

 }
 ```

 We link each worker and the site.
-Using `ask` we are sending site to the workers.
-Here we need to know the difference between `ask` and `tell`. `tell` method works like a `fire and forget` messaging system.
-Message passed with tell won't expect response from receiver actor.
+Using `ask`, we are sending site to the workers.
+Here, we need to know the difference between `ask` and `tell`. `tell` method works like a `fire and forget` messaging system.
+Message passed with `tell` won't expect response from the message receiving actor.
 In Bastion we have `ask` and `ask_anonymously`.
 Latter is usable across `BastionContext`'s.
-In Bastion `context` is a hierarchy branch management which allows granular microconcurrency between children, child and supervisors. `ask` is usable within the same context which allows us to directly identify children inside the same hierarchy.
+What we call `context` is basically a hierarchy branch manager which allows granular microconcurrency between children, child and supervisors. `ask` is usable within the same context which allows us to directly identify children inside the same hierarchy.
 We are using `ask_anonymously` in here because `workers` and `dispatcher` are separate branches.

 Our workers are sending back the body.
 Even though we are not using it we wait for the response from all the workers.
-If we don't wait inside the for loop order will be different across responses.
-In Bastion order of messages are belong to user's code.
+If we don't wait inside the for loop, order will be different across responses.
+In Bastion order of messages belong to user's code.

-After these explanation for the `dispatcher`.
+After these explanations for the `dispatcher`.
 Let's take a look at the workers:

 -------